-While residents live independently, a Program for Wellness offers services, activities, and amenities that assist seniors to maintain an active and healthy lifestyle.
-Such services include meal services, local transportation, exercise classes, social activities, 24 emergency response, and more.
-Click on the Services/Amenities tab for Mountain Vista’s current listing.
+While residents live independently, our Wellness Program offers services, activities, and amenities that can help you maintain an active and healthy lifestyle.
+These services include meals, local transportation, an exercise room, social activities, 24/7 emergency response, and more.

-The key difference between Independent Living and other options is the level of assistance offered for Activities of Daily Living (ADL’s).
+The key difference between independent living and other options is the level of assistance you might require in doing what we call Activities of Daily Living (ADLs).
 If you require round-the-clock help with eating, dressing, and using the toilet, or require regular medical assistance, other options such as Assisted Living or a Nursing Home may be required to meet your needs.

-Since Independent Living is aimed at older adults who need little or no assistance with ADL’s, they do not offer medical care or nursing staff.
+Since independent living is aimed at older adults who need little or no assistance with ADLs, we do not offer medical care or nursing staff.
 However, as with regular housing, you may qualify for or you can hire in-home help separately if needed.

-Residents can choose a month-to-month Lease or a Membership, either Partial or Full.
+Residents can choose a Lease or a Membership (either Partial or Full.)

 Leasing requires the least amount of financial commitment up front, with a higher Monthly Service Fee (MSF).
-Partial and Full Memberships grant lower and many MSF’ options.
+Partial and Full Memberships grant lower MSF options.
 Partial Memberships start as low as $10,000 and Full Memberships cap at $115,000.
-On the Apartments tab, click on the Rates sub-tab for a table and explanation that presents all the options.
+Get in touch with us for a breakdown of all the options available to you.

-Yes, one small animal per resident Member which is normally kept as a household pet and owned prior to occupancy is welcome.
-Pets are allowed to lessees (non-member’s) with an additional agreed upon security deposit.
+Yes.
+One small animal per resident Member which is normally kept as a household pet and was owned prior to occupancy is welcome.
+Pets are allowed to lessees (non-members) with an additional agreed-upon security deposit.
 The pet shall be maintained inside each owner’s individual residence.
 Pets are permitted outside the residence only when accompanied by a responsible individual.
 Owners shall be fully responsible for cleaning up immediately after the animal, for keeping noise from the animal to a minimum, and for fully minimizing the intrusion of an animal upon the peaceful possession, use and occupancy of the community by other residents and their guests.
 The pet owner is solely liable to any damages to the building or grounds by their pet.